If you do not see an answer to your question on this page, please try checking the manual, or use the Contact Form.

 files inside a directory, you can use a command line such as the following

-to put all the messages in DIRECTORY into one mbox file:
+to put all the messages in DIRECTORY

 find DIRECTORY -type f -exec formail '{}' ';' >> NEW-MBOX-FILE